 Tip: This detection technology is similar to the shoplifting detectors used at retail store exits.
 Just the fact that the bug contains electronic components is enough to sound the alarm.

 Detection and demodulation of wireless surveillance (audio, video & data) is accomplished with the aid of spectrum analyzers.
 These are basically sensitive, computer-aided radio receivers that can receive signals anywhere along the radio-frequency spectrum.
 Even though only certain areas of a building may be designated for a TSCM bug sweep inspection, surrounding areas also benefit from this particular test.

 Optical Spectrum Analysis

 Some electronic eavesdropping devices transmit intelligence by converting sound into infrared or laser light.
 This invisible light can be picked up optically from a distance and converted back into sound, video or data.
 Television remote control units operate on the same principle.
 Specialized TSCM instrumentation can detect this.

 Concealed Space Examination

-Spaces which cannot be directly viewed are optically examined using a flexible videoscope.
+Spaces that cannot be directly viewed are optically examined using a video camera called flexible videoscope.

 Thermal / Infrared Spectrum Analysis